kalkuteminal/Animation-DNA/02-Codex-DNA.md

 ### Management with FTrack
 #### Management with FTrack general notes
 FTrack is primary studio information database.
 Every action in production starts and recorded in FTrack.
-Through FTrack all studio departments communicate one to each other by reading and writing particular data.
+Through FTrack all studio departments and employee communicate one to each other by reading and writing particular data (either manually or automatically when using [Animation DNA tools](03-tools)).

 At the base level of project organization we have to deal with two substances:
 * **ASSETS**